Appsilon/shiny.info/README.md

 <div class="subheader">

-Display simple information of the ‘shiny’ project in the user interface of the app.
+Display simple information of the [shiny](https://shiny.rstudio.com/) project in the user interface of the app.

 </div>